akavlie/goops/README.md

 \* I assigned variables in an attempt to make the model work across multiple database setups, but in hindsight this was a bit naive.
-SQL database structures will be diverse enough that the model will probably need significant modification to work for you.
-If you have some level of comfort working with SQLAlchemy (or are willing to learn), it may be of value to you.
+SQL database structures will be diverse enough that the model will probably need significant modification to work with your database.
+If you have some level of comfort working with SQLAlchemy (or are willing to learn), it may be of value to you -- as example code, if nothing else.
+Pull requests or input that help make it work with other database layouts would be appreciated.